5000 Collection Development

 ImagineIF Libraries will not return unsolicited materials, nor will it be responsible for payment of costs incurred when unsolicited materials are sent.
 Unsolicited materials will be added to the collection or disposed of accordingly.

-ImagineIF maintains a 4:1 hold ratio for books, a 5:1 ratio for audio recordings and a 5:1 ratio for DVDs.
+ImagineIF maintains a 4:1 hold ratio for books, a 5:1 ratio for audio recordings and DVDs.
 In rare instances, copies from other Partner Libraries are included in calculating the holds ratio.
+Downloadable materials on MontanaLibrary2Go are part of a state-wide consortium.
+The holds ratio for these items is set and overseen by an outside selection team

 ImagineIF Libraries believes in freedom of information for all, and does not practice censorship.
 The selection of library materials is based on a person’s right to read, listen, and view and the freedom from censorship by others.
 Attempting to meet the needs and interests of a diverse population requires a wide range of materials.
 Inevitably, there will be something in a balanced collection that may be unacceptable or disturbing to someone.